wcharliebrown/stingray/create_stingray.md

 - Template system validation
 - Database connectivity testing
 - Graceful shutdown testing
+- Automated testing with provided test scripts

-This comprehensive prompt provides all the necessary details to recreate the Sting Ray web application with its full functionality, including the database schema, template system, API endpoints, and modern web design.
+This comprehensive prompt provides all the necessary details to recreate the Sting Ray web application with its full functionality, including the modular architecture, database schema, template system, API endpoints, and modern web design.